-C. One-hop and two-hop comparison
+5.3 Comparison of one-hop and two-hop migrations

-We can see from the comparison in Figs. 10, 11, and 12, the performance is almost comparable between one-hop and two-hop migration.
-This indicates that two-hop migration will not largely increase the performance, however, with a longer time complexity.
-Therefore, our one-hop migration-based virtual machine placement algorithm will be good enough.
+We can see from the comparison in Figures 10-12, the performance is almost comparable between one-hop and two-hop migrations.
+This indicates that the two-hop migration will not significantly improve the performance.
+Therefore, our one-hop MBVMP algorithm will be good enough.